Democratic Republic of the Congo

 Vietnam

-On September 24, 2024, Former chief accountant of the National Institute of Hygiene and Epidemiology, Nguyen Hoang, was convicted of embezzling more than 152 billion dong, or 6.2 million USD, from March 2009 and February 2023.
+On September 24, 2024, Former chief accountant of the National Institute of Hygiene and Epidemiology, Nguyen Hoang, was convicted of embezzling more than 152 billion dong, or 6.2 million USD, from March 2009 to February 2023.
 Mr. Hoang admitted fault, explaining that he used the stolen funds for personal use and gambling.
 Earlier this year, Truong My Lan, chair of real estate company Van Thinh Phat, was sentenced to death in the nation’s largest ever financial fraud case.

 Additional Resource: Execution Monitor, Cornell Center on the Death Penalty Worldwide